sagemathinc/cocalc/src/smc-webapp/frame-editors/x11-editor/xpra/README.md

    - dynamic scaling
    - multiple users

-## License: GPLv2+
+## License: MPL

-- Xpra is a GPLv2+ program, so the original html5 xpra client is only available under the GPLv2+ license.
+- The original HTML5 client is licensed under the Mozilla Public License.
+This license applies to the code in this directory only, as it is a derived work.
+The MPL is NOT viral, in that it does not apply to any code outside this directory.

-- Anders Evenenrud's [xpra client](https://github.com/andersevenrud/xpra-html5-client) is clearly derived from the official xpra html5 client, though the code is all rewritten in a different style, it's still pretty much copy/paste/reformat.
-It's clearly a derived work.
-That original client is GPL'd.
-Thus Ander's https://github.com/andersevenrud/xpra-html5-client legally has to be GPLv2+ licensed.
-However, he declared it MIT licensed, which is a GPL violation (you cannot just relicese GPL code as MIT).
-For our purposes, we'll just consider it to also be GPLv2+, though of course I _wish_ it were MIT licensed.
-This is not a problem for CoCalc, since CoCalc is AGPLv3+.
-It will be a problem for [OS.js](https://www.os-js.org/) if they care, since that program is 2-clause BSD licensed.
+- Anders Evenenrud's [xpra client](https://github.com/andersevenrud/xpra-html5-client) is derived from the official xpra html5 client, though the code is all rewritten in a different style, it's still pretty much copy/paste/reformat.
+So it must be MPL licensed.
+He recently updated the license properly.

-- Implication: any version of cocalc that includes this smc-webapp/frame-editors/x11-editor/xpra directory, MUST be released under GPLv2+ or compatible license.
-This will matter if we ever need to relicense cocalc for some company.
-If that happens, we'll have to delete the x11-editor code from the different-licensed version.
-That would be easy.